cpspacesystems/avionics_docs/docs/software_guidelines/code-style.md

 Common code editors (e.g., VSCode, Neovim, etc.) have plugins for setting up formatters; please set up format-on-save and ensure files are formatted before committing.

+## Formatting Config Files

+These are files like .clang-format, .prettierrc.yaml, etc. that contain the formatting rules for the respective language formatter.
+Place these in the root of your repository.

 ## Formatting

 ### C and C++